Enum tokio_jsonrpc::macro_exports::Option 1.0.0

 C: IntoFuture<Error = Self::Error>,

-, but with more futures.
+Same as join, but with more futures.

 fn join4<B, C, D>(